 Schools and Parent-Teacher organizations are always looking for new ways to raise funds.
 The following twenty spring fundraisers work for all ages.

 A book sale is always a great fundraising idea for school children.
 Collect book donations from parents and the community and host a sale online and in person.
-Encourage more participation by using the funds to upgrade your school's playground or classrooms.
+Encourage more participation by using the funds to upgrade your school's playground or classrooms using a fundraising page.

 Invite parents and companies to set up vendor tables and share or sell delicious treats.
 Make this event fun for the kids with themes from their favorite board games like Candy Land.
 Invite them to collect an item at each table and fill up a map to win a prize.

-A Spring Fling Dance for high school students can be a fantastic way to celebrate the arrival of spring and provide students with a memorable social event.
+A Spring Fling Dance for high school students is a great spring fundraising idea and can be a fantastic way to celebrate the arrival of spring and provide students with a memorable social event.
 You can raise funds for your school, club, or external charity.

 A sign of spring is the start of neighborhood garage sales.
-Your high school can raise funds this spring with a school-wide garage sale.
+A great high school spring fundraising idea is doing a school-wide garage sale.
 Set a date and location and invite the student body to donate genty-used items.
 Promote the garage sale with eye-catching flyers and posters around town and online.

-An art show is an excellent way to highlight the artistic talents of students while raising money for your high school club.
+An art show is an excellent fundraising idea to highlight the artistic talents of students while raising money for your high school club.
 Your school is an excellent venue, so all you need to do is set the date and invite artists to participate.

 A yoga and sound healing retreat can be a meaningful way to raise funds while promoting health and wellness among students.
 Look for venues with serene surroundings and ample space for yoga sessions.
-You can run the event with volunteers, but be sure to use qualified yoga instructors and musicians.
+You can run the event with volunteers, using qualified yoga instructors and musicians.

-A spring bonfire can bring together college clubs, foster community spirit, and raise funds for your cause.
+A spring bonfire can unite college clubs and foster community spirit and fundraising ideas for your cause.
 Adding a theme to your bonfire event can make the event more festive and engaging.
-You can raise money by selling tickets and accepting donations or by selling t-shirts, hats, and blankets.
+You can raise money by selling tickets and accepting donations or selling t-shirts, hats, and blankets.

-A craft fair for your college club can be a creative way to engage the community and showcase talents, along with raising money for your club.
+A craft fair for your college club can be a creative way to engage the community, showcase talents, and raise money for your club.
 Your club will spend the most time finding crafters and vendors for the fair, but the cost of this event should be minimal if you can host it on campus or at a local park.

-A drum circle can be another unique opportunity to bring the community together, promote cultural appreciation, and raise funds.
+A drum circle can be another unique opportunity to unite the community, promote cultural appreciation, and raise funds.
 The trick for this type of event is finding drum circle leaders.
 Luckily, a college is the best place to find percussionists.

-A trivia night can be an excellent fundraising idea for sports teams because trivia questions can range from general topics to ones on the history of your school and team.
-Sports teams can raise money during a trivia night by selling tickets, including a silent auction and raffles.
+A trivia night can be a peer-to-peer fundraising idea for sports teams because trivia questions can range from general topics to ones on the history of your school and team.
+Sports teams can raise money during trivia by selling tickets, including a silent auction and raffles.

-A sports tournament will take time to organize, but it can be the best way to share your sports team's purpose with the public.
-Charge a registration fee for individuals and teams to join and plan the tournament for a spring date that fits most people's schedules.
+Organizing a sports tournament will take time, but it can be the best way to share your sports team's purpose with the public.
+Charge entry fee for individuals and teams to join and plan the tournament for a spring date that fits most people's schedules.

-A fun idea to fundraise for your sports team is a sports memorabilia auction.
+A fun fundraising idea for your sports team is a sports memorabilia auction.
 If you can find items from professional teams, you can raise a lot, but if your team has won a major competition, signed team jerseys can also help raise money for your team.

-A "Match the Temperature" is a unique and free way to run a fundraising campaign for your sports team.
+A "Match the Temperature" is a unique and free way to run fundraising ideas for your sports team.
 The idea is to tie donations to the current temperature outside.
 For each degree on a specific day, donors are encouraged to match the temperature with a donation.

-A Flock the Yard fundraiser is a playful and creative way to raise funds.
-Team members pay a small fee to fill friends' front yards with plastic flamingos or another creative unexpected item (cows, lambs, etc.)
+A Flock the Yard fundraising idea is a playful and creative way to raise funds.
+Team members pay a small fee to fill friends' front yards with plastic flamingos or another creative, unexpected item (cows, lambs, etc.)

-Select a name and theme for your spring fundraiser that aligns with your cause and resonates with your donor base.
+Select a name and theme for your spring fundraising event that aligns with your cause and resonates with your donor base.
 A compelling theme can attract more participants and set the tone for your fundraiser.

 Define specific fundraising goals to prioritize your fundraising efforts and help you raise more money.

 Use a variety of marketing tools to promote your fundraising event or campaign.
-Make sure your outreach efforts match your donor base and your event's purpose.
+Ensure your outreach efforts match your donor base and your event's purpose.

-Provide a variety of fundraising options like peer to peer fundraising, online fundraising pages, sell tickets, raffle tickets, and auctions to raise additional funds.
+Provide more fundraising ideas like peer-to-peer fundraising, online fundraising pages, sell tickets, raffle tickets, and auctions to raise additional funds.

-After your event, you must send tax receipts and acknowledgments for their gifts, but it's essential to remain in contact with donors after that.
+After your event, you must send tax receipts and acknowledgments for their gifts, but contacting donors is essential.
 Send out regular newsletters with updates on the impact of their donations, and find ways to connect with personalized letters, phone calls, or in-person meetings.

 Northwest Georgia Transportation Club held a successful event last spring that raised $33,000 and saved $1,650 for the organization using Zeffy's free online fundraising tools.
 The Spring Golf Tournament's sponsorship packages played a significant part in raising that money.

-Sponsorships running from $100 to $1,000 quickly added up for the organization and offered businesses appealing marketing options.
+Sponsorships from $100 to $1,000 quickly increased for the organization and offered local businesses appealing marketing options.

 Let Zeffy make fundraising this spring season a breeze with free ways to sell event and raffle tickets, collect online donations, sell products, and more.
-Spring has many opportunities for nonprofits to promote a worthy cause and connect with their community.
-With Zeffy, you can start fundraising this season for free!
+Spring fundraising ideas for nonprofits provide opportunities to promote a worthy cause and connect with their community.

 Discover our list of innovative fundraising ideas to raise more money.
 Explore unique and easy ideas for every organization.